 Persons who develop symptoms of TB should seek immediate medical attention.

 Only persons who are or will be at increased risk for TB infection should be tested prior to travel to establish any baseline exposure or infection with TB.
 Travelers going to areas of the world where TB is highly or moderately prevalent should be considered for screening, especially:

 - Those who plan to stay more than 3 months

 - HCWs who stay longer than 1 month

 - Individuals with anticipated exposure in prisons, homeless shelters, refugee camps, or shanty towns

 Domestic helpers assisting long-stay residents in high-risk countries should be screened for TB.

-Because the greatest risk of developing active TB is within the first 2 years of infection, travelers should have repeat screening conducted at 1- to 2-year intervals if risk continues.
+Travelers should have repeat screening conducted at 1- to 2-year intervals if risk continues.

 BCG vaccine is used in many developing countries to reduce serious consequences of TB in newborns.
 BCG vaccine is of very limited use for travelers; pre- and posttravel TB testing is generally preferred.
 However, vaccination with BCG is recommended for unvaccinated infants and children younger than 5 years traveling from an area of low TB prevalence to countries with high burden of TB for more than 1 year; children with a negative TB test who are continuous contacts of highly infectious cases; and for HCWs in high-risk settings (with frequent exposure to drug-resistant TB).